-Identify patterns and relationships in geographical data and draw conclusions
+Use methods to identify trends, patterns and relationships in geographical data and draw conclusions

 Once you have collected, recorded, evaluated and represented your data, it is time to identify any trends, patterns or relationships in the information.
-You will have used questionnaires and surveys to gather visitor statistics, drawn sketches and diagrams, created graphs and tables and taken photographs (primary data).
-You will also have collected information from various other sources, such as textbooks, websites, GIS and atlases (secondary data).
-Next, look at this information, identify any possible links and relationships and draw conclusions.
+You will have used questionnaires and surveys to gather visitor statistics, drawn sketches and diagrams, created graphs and tables and taken photographs (all of which are primary data).
+You will also have collected information from various other sources, such as textbooks, websites, GIS and atlases (all of which are secondary data).
+Now it is time to look at this information, identify any possible links and relationships and draw conclusions.